Starting points for every journalist

 For independent, public-interest and reader-funded outlets

-Where ownership, organisational purpose and staff values align, the full framework becomes available.
+Where ownership, organisational purpose and staff values align, you can move through all three stages of values awareness.
 In addition to the starting points above:

 For journalists in commercially driven organisations